Will your little hands, comparable to the

 Remember that perfect railroad track, your trains

-turning the corners of that miniature city?
+turning the corners of a miniature city?

 We both smiled playing but your creation